ryanfunke/ryanfunke/README.md

-- 👋 Hi, I’m @ryanfunke
+Hi, I'm Ryan Funke -- an undergraduate student at Purdue University studying Cybersecurity and Industrial Engineering.

-- 👀 I’m interested in Cybersecurity, Software Engineering and Data Science
+I’m interested in Cybersecurity, Software Engineering and Data Science; the contents of these repositories range from exercises and assignments from my studies or personal projects.

-- 🌱 I’m currently learning about network administration and common threats in Cybersecurity
+I’m currently learning about network administration and common threats in Cybersecurity, but I love to push myself and learn new skills that assist me to code smarter, not harder.

 - 📫 How to reach me:

   Email: